openclarity/docs.openclarity.io/content/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md

 1. Check the configuration in the `values.yaml` file and update the required values if needed.

     - To enable and configure the supported SBOM generators and vulnerability scanners, check the `analyzer` and `scanner` configurations under the `vulnerability-scanner` section.
+You can skip this step to use the default configuration settings.

 1. Deploy KubeClarity with Helm.